 This manual is a guide for experiential education at Manchester University's Pharmacy Program.
 It is meant to complement the guidelines outlined in the Student Handbook and expound on the principles of experiential education.
-It is also intended to be used as a planning tool, guide, form repository, and reference.
-Through the collaborative efforts of preceptors, students, the Office of Experiential Education, administrative team, and faculty, an academically sound, experiential education that facilitates achievement of the introductory and advanced competencies can be provided.
+It is also intended to be used as a planning tool, guide, and reference.
+Through the collaborative efforts of preceptors, students, the Office of Experiential Education, administrative team, and faculty, an academically sound experiential education that facilitates achievement of the introductory and advanced competencies can be provided.

 The Experiential Education program is designed to provide experiential learning opportunities through supervised participation in pharmacy practice.
-The rotations were developed in accordance with the mission and vision of Manchester University's Pharmacy Program, the mandates of the Indiana Board of Pharmacy regarding Internship requirements, and the guidelines set forth by the Accreditation Council for Pharmacy Education (ACPE).
-You will receive both academic credit and Internship hours toward the 1,500 hours required for licensure by the Indiana Board of Pharmacy.
+Rotations were developed in accordance with the mission and vision of Manchester University's Pharmacy Program, the mandates of the Indiana Board of Pharmacy regarding Internship requirements, and the guidelines set for by the Accreditation Council for Pharmacy Education (ACPE).
+Students will receive both academic credit and Internship hours toward the 1,500 hours required for licensure by the Indiana Board of Pharmacy.

-One of the primary purposes of the experiential curricular components is to facilitate your transition from a didactic learner to a competent, caring, professional who provides patient-centered care and assures optimal patient outcomes.
-During this transition, you will be expected to acquire the knowledge, skills, attitudes, and values that are important to the pharmacy profession.
-You will work under the direct supervision of selected preceptors who are expected to guide and mentor you in applying knowledge learned in the classroom, techniques learned in the laboratory, and compassion learned through life experiences, with the ultimate goal of improving the health of your patients.
-The ideal preceptor is one who mentors students in finding a pathway within the profession for achieving their personal and professional goals.
+One of the primary goals of the experiential curricular components is to facilitate student transition from didactic learner to a competent, caring, professional who provides patient-centered care and assures optimal patient outcomes.
+During this transition, students will be expected to acquire the knowledge, skills, attitudes, and values that are important to the pharmacy profession.
+Students will work under the direct supervision of selected preceptors who are expected to guide and mentor the student in applying knowledge learned in the classroom, techniques learned in the laboratory, and compassion learned through life experience, with the ultimate goal of improving the health of the patient.